 It’s important to remember that the cost may vary depending on the chosen Camino.
 Some routes work out cheaper than others.
-We’ve walked 9 different Camino de Santiago routes and we did notice the difference, especially in accommodation prices.
-I’m going to compare the different routes and explain why some of them are more expensive to walk.
+We’ve walked 10 different Camino de Santiago routes and noticed the difference, especially in accommodation prices.
+I’m going to compare the different routes and explain why some of them are more expensive than others.

 Camino de Santiago cost – 25, 35, and 50+ Euros per day